African penguin: Historical exploitation

 African penguin eggs were considered a delicacy and were still being eaten and collected for sale as recently as the 1970s.
 In the 1950s, they were being collected from Dassen Island and sold in nearby towns.
 In 1953, 12,000 eggs were collected.
 In the late 1950s, some French chefs expressed interest in recipes including African penguin eggs collected from the islands off the west coast of South Africa and placed annual orders for small quantities.
-In the mid 1960s, eggs were collected in the thousands and sold by the dozen, with each customer limited to two dozen eggs in total.
+In the mid-1960s, eggs were collected in the thousands and sold by the dozen, with each customer limited to two dozen eggs in total.

 The practice of collecting African penguin eggs involved smashing those found a few days before a collecting effort to ensure that only freshly laid eggs were sold.
 This added to the drastic decline of the African penguin population around the Cape coast, a decline which was hastened by the removal of guano from islands for use as fertiliser, eliminating the burrowing material used by penguins.

 Oil spills

 Penguins remain susceptible to pollution of their habitat by petrochemicals from spills, shipwrecks and cleaning of tankers while at sea.
-Accounts of Africa penguins impacted by oil date back to the 1930s.
+Accounts of African penguins impacted by oil date back to the 1930s.
 African penguins' exposure to oil spills is both chronic (higher frequency small discharges of oil at sea) and acute (rare maritime disasters where large volumes of oil are released in a single event).
 Penguins of many species have been impacted by oil spills across the southern hemisphere.

 In 1948, the tanker Esso Wheeling sank, subsequently oiling and killing thousands of penguins of the Dyer Island colony.
 In 1953, dead penguins were among a range of dead birds, fish and other marine life that washed ashore after the tanker Sliedrecht was holed and spilled oil near Table Bay.
 In 1971, the SS Wafra oil spill impacted the African penguin colony of Dyer Island.
 In 1972, oil spilt following the Oswego-Guardian and Texanita collision oiled roughly 500 penguins.
 In 1975, newspapers reported that oil pollution from shipwrecks and the pumping of bilges at sea had killed tens of thousands of African penguins.
 At the time, the Dassen Island colony was being passed by 650 oil tankers each month because the Suez Canal had become blocked with wrecked vessels, thus increasing maritime traffic past the Cape of Good Hope.

 In 1979, an oil spill prompted the collection and treatment of 150 African penguins from St. Croix Island near Port Elizabeth.
 The animals were later released at Robben Island and four of them promptly swam back to St. Croix Island, surprising scientists.

 In 1983, the exposure of penguins of Dassen Island to the oil slick from the Castillo de Bellver was also a topic of concern given the penguins' conservation status at the time, but owing to the prevailing wind and current, only gannets were oiled.